Gireesh Sahdev

-Gireesh Sahdev is an Indian film and television actor who appears in Hindi films and serials.
+Gireesh Sahdev is an Indian film and television actor who appears in Hindi films and television serials.
 He is best known for his roles in the serials Best of Luck Nikki, Navya..Naye Dhadkan Naye Sawaal, Ardhangini – Ek Khoobsurat Jeevan Saathi, Aladdin - Naam Toh Suna Hoga and Instant Khichdi.
 He has also appeared as a supporting actor in several films including Jab Tak Hai Jaan, Dabangg 2 and Khichdi: The Movie.
 His brother Piyush Sahdev and sister Meher Vij are also actors.

 Personal life

 Gireesh Sahdev's brother Piyush, sister Meher and brother-in-law Manav Vij are also actors.
-In 2009, she married Manav Vij in Mumbai.